marionhardy/MCF10A_RNAseq/README.md

 ### Data processing

 1. Run fastqc on Ubuntu: Check the quality of the 32 files.
+Either do it using the interface or the fastqc.sh script.
 2. Build your GRCh38 index genome
 3. Align FASTQ files to GRCh38 : Use the staralign.sh bin bash script.
 You might have to sudo chmod +x staralign.sh before being able to run it.
 That script runs quantMode to get count tables.
 4. The outputs will be
     - Out.tab
     - Readspergene.out.tab
     - Log.progress.out
     - Log.out
     - Log.final.out

 Log.out: main log file with a lot of detailed information about the run.
 This file is most useful for troubleshooting and debugging.
 Log.progress.out: reports job progress statistics, such as the number of processed reads, % of mapped reads etc. It is updated in 1 minute intervals.
  Log.final.out: summary mapping statistics after mapping job is complete, very useful for quality control.
 The statistics are calculated for each read (single- or paired-end) and then summed or averaged over all reads.
 Note that STAR counts a paired-end read as one read, (unlike the samtools flagstat/idxstats, which count each mate separately).
 Most of the information is collected about the UNIQUE mappers (unlike samtools flagstat/idxstats which does not separate unique or multi-mappers).
 Each splicing is counted in the numbers of splices, which would correspond to summing the counts in SJ.out.tab.
 The mismatch/indel error rates are calculated on a per base basis, i.e. as total number of mismatches/indels in all unique mappers divided by the total number of mapped bases.